WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - On Device Signing!
 - No Privacy Concerns!
 - Easy to Setup and use!
-- Takes 10 Minutes to Setup!
+- Takes 5 Minutes to Setup!

-The DNS is compatible with other services such as Scarlet, Feather and any other enterprise signing app, More info [here](#scarlet-feather-and-other-sideloaders)
+The only disadvantage I can think of is: No VPN support at all, unless you're making your own DNS.

-Without further ado, welcome to my Ultimate Sideloading Guide, if you have any issues, requests or ideas please make an issue here on GitHub.
+If you have any issues, requests or ideas please make an issue here on GitHub.

 ---